geezyx16/Home-Work/weekOne/Capstone/Documents/Product Planning.md

 ### Definition Statement

-I want my applications to be produce up-to-date global economic new and also have an interactive interface for users to take learn and  be engaged with short quizzes to solidify the concepts or topics they learn about.
+I want my applications to produce up-to-date global economic new and also have an interactive interface for users to learn and  be engaged with short quizzes to solidify the concepts or topics they learn about.

 ### Audience :
 People seeking financial education and skill set to navigate the financial markets.